 Let $X\in\O(G)$ be a fixed reference point.
 Let $T \in \overline{ \O}$ and let $Y_n \in \O(\G)$ be a sequence that converges projectively to $T$, i.e. there is a sequence of positive numbers $\mu_n >0$ so that: (with respect to the length function topology).
 Let $f_n : X \to Y_n$ be optimal maps.
 We define

-As $\frac{Y_n}{\mu_n}$ converges to $T$, by Corollary~\ref{GreenLemma}, we get that the sequence $\frac{\Lambda(X,Y_n)}{\mu_n}$ converges to $\Lambda(X,T)$.
+As $\frac{Y_n}{\mu_n}$ converges to $T$, by Corollary~\ref{GreenLemma} we get that the sequence $\frac{\Lambda(X,Y_n)}{\mu_n}$ converges to $\Lambda(X,T)$.
 In particular, this implies that $\frac{\Lambda(X,Y_n)}{\mu_n}$ is a bounded sequence and hence, since $\Lip(f_n)=\Lambda(X,Y_n)$, we have

-At this point we would like to take a limit of the $d_n$, and the easiest way to do this is to take an ultralimit (or $\omega$-limit) (see \cite{Gromov}, for the definitions and the properties of ultralimits and ultrafilters).
+At this point we would like to take a limit of the $d_n$, but boundedness is not enough to guarantee a pointwise converging subsequence.
+The easiest way to do this is to take an ultralimit (or $\omega$-limit) (see \cite{Gromov}, for the definitions and the properties of ultralimits and ultrafilters).
+We briefly recap here.